-Goal: Locate and shape buildings to minimize shadows on public parks and plazas - particularly Point Park, the North and South Plazas at Cambridge Research Park, Broad Canal area, and the anticipated Volpe park area.
+Goal: Locate and shape buildings to minimize shadows on public parks and plazas - particularly Point Park, the North and South Plazas at Cambridge Research Park, Broad Canal area, and the anticipated Volpe public park(s).

 2. Wind Impacts

 Goal: Design new buildings and open spaces to minimize negative wind impacts on streets and public spaces.